gl-eb/minimal-doc/_extensions/minimal-doc/typst-template.typ

 // This is an example typst template (based on the default template that ships
 // with Quarto).
 It defines a typst function named 'article' which provides
 // various customization options.
 This function is called from the
 // 'typst-show.typ' file (which maps Pandoc metadata function arguments)
 //
 // If you are creating or packaging a custom typst template you will likely
 // want to replace this file and 'typst-show.typ' entirely.
 You can find
 // documentation on creating typst templates and some examples here:
 //   - https://typst.app/docs/tutorial/making-a-template/
 //   - https://github.com/typst/templates

-#let article(
+#let minimal(
   title: none,
   authors: none,
   date: none,
   abstract: none,
   cols: 1,
-  margin: (x: 1.25in, y: 1.25in),
+  margin: (x: 20mm, top: 20mm, bottom: 30mm),
-  paper: "us-letter",
+  paper: "a4",
   lang: "en",
-  region: "US",
+  region: "UK",
   font: (),
   fontsize: 11pt,
   sectionnumbering: none,